Kmilia/100knock/README.md

 - Additional generated output files.

 Some chapters may have required the use of external datasets.
 These datasets can be directly downloaded on the [Bootcamp website](https://nlp100.github.io/en/)

+The chapter 10 has been replace by another assignment: the exploration of different QA prompts for answering factoid questions in English and in Japanese.
+The goal is to explore the use of an LLM to generate the correct answer of factoid questions.
+More explanations can be found on *100knock/chapter10/Project.pdf*.